istio/istio/demos/kubernetes/README.md

     kubectl apply -f ./istio -n <ns>

-This will deploy istio discovery manager, istio mixer and istio egress proxy.
+This will deploy istio discovery manager and istio mixer.

 **Deploy a simple echo app with manually injected proxy**